-We measure our liquidity a variety of ways, including the following:
+We measure our liquidity in variety of ways, including the following:

 For the Years Ended December 31,

-2014 2013
+2015 2014

-Cash \$ 442,725 \$ 207,418
+Cash \$ 110,645 \$ 442,725

-Working Capital Deficiency \$ (1,897,344) \$ (3,474,474)
+Working Capital (Deficiency) \$ (1,477,183) \$ (1,897,344)

-Based upon our working capital situation as of December 31, 2014, we require additional equity and/or debt financing in order to sustain operations.
+Based upon our working capital situation as of December 31, 2015, we require additional equity and/or debt financing in order to sustain operations.
 These conditions raise substantial doubt about our ability to continue as a going concern.

-During the years ended December 31, 2014 and 2013, we have relied primarily on debt and equity private placement offerings to third party independent, accredited investors to sustain operations.
-These offerings were conducted by our wholly-owned subsidiary DPEC Capital, Inc. Additionally, from time to time, we secured individual, direct loans from our CEO and other shareholders.
+During the years ended December 31, 2015 and 2014, we have relied primarily on private placement equity offerings to third party independent, accredited investors to sustain operations.
+These offerings were conducted by our wholly-owned subsidiary DPEC Capital, Inc.